The-Portal-Bot/Documentation/docs/interpreter/objects/attributes/detailed/portal/p.v.allowed_roles.md

 ### Description

-A list of roles users must have in order to join the portal channel.
+A list of allowed roles set to every voice channel spawned by this portal channel.

 * Default: `@everyone`
-* Clearance: `portal`
+* Clearance: `Portal`

 ### Options